STEPS TO TAKE IF YOU THINK YOUR ROOF CONTAINS ASBESTOS

 If you think your roof or insulation contains asbestos, we recommend you contact a specialist to arrange a site visit.

-With over 40 years of experience in roofing and asbestos removal, Strandek® GRP Systems are able to perform site surveys and facilitate the safe removal of asbestos materials from your roof, as well as install asbestos-free insulation and roofing installation.
+With over 40 years of experience in roofing, Strandek® GRP Systems are able to help arrange site surveys to facilitate the safe removal of asbestos materials from your roof.
+Once done, we are able to install asbestos-free insulation and roofing installation.
+Alternatively, you could install a replacement flat roof yourself using our fibreglass flat roofing kits.

 Contact us today on 01633 250652 to speak to a technical specialist.
 Alternatively, email us.